 Leading brands have already rewired their creative strategies:

-In our campaigns, creator content consistently drove the highest-engaged views and conversion efficiency signaling market and user behavior shift.
+In our campaigns, creator content consistently drove the highest-engaged views and conversion efficiency, signaling a market and user behavior shift.

 2. Social Search Is Shifting Purchase Power to Micro Creators